-4. Prepaids and Inventories
+4. Prepaids

-Prepaids and inventories are reported under the consumption method as they are recorded as an expenditure at the time individual prepaid or inventory items are consumed.
-Inventories are valued at cost (first-in, first-out).
-Prepaids and inventories in the governmental funds are offset by a fund balance constraint (nonspendable) to reflect that portion of fund balance does not represent available expendable resources.
+Prepaids are reported under the consumption method as they are recorded as an expense/expenditure at the time individual prepaid items are consumed.
+Prepaids in the governmental funds are offset by a fund balance constraint (nonspendable) to reflect that portion of fund balance does not represent available expendable resources.